 Information about Federal Perkins and Direct Loan Deferments and cancellations is provided by the U.S. Department of Education.

 Knox College also complies with the requirements of the Equity in Athletics Disclosure Act (EADA) by completing an annual report of participation rates, financial support and other information on men's and women's intercollegiate athletic programs.
-The report is available on the U.S. Department of Education's Office of Postsecondary Education website by entering "Knox College" in the search box at the bottom of the following page.
+The report is available above or on the U.S. Department of Education's Office of Postsecondary Education website by entering "Knox College" in the search box at the bottom of the following page.

 More information about Knox's athletic programs, including a printed copy of the EADA report, is available from the Department of Athletics by calling 309-341-7281.

 Knox complies with the requirements of the Family Educational Rights and Privacy Act (FERPA) and routinely provides information on the law to parents and students.
 For specific questions, contact the Office of the Registrar at 309-341-7205 or the Office of Student Development at 309-341-7222.

 Students may request withholding of directory information by completing a FERPA Form, which is available from the Office of the Registrar.
 Students must submit a withholding request every year that they attend Knox.